 Sarah created Lactation Room because she realized there was a gap for families who needed support after leaving the hospital or birth center.
 Her teaching revolves around a holistic approach taking into consideration personal needs, physiological challenges and individual circumstances.
-Sarah went back to school to get her RN while her own kids were in school and spent the first years of her nursing career in the Maternal Child world and is in school again for an MSN-FNP.
-Now with three college-age kids, Sarah is focused on addressing the needs of new families in the community.
-She provides breastfeeding support at their Rockville office location.
+Sarah went back to school to get her RN while simultaneously taking care of her school-age children.
+She spent the first years of her nursing career in the Maternal Child world and is in school again earning her Family Nurse Practitioner.
+Now, with three young-adult children herself, Sarah is focused on addressing the needs of new families in the community through breastfeeding support at her Rockville office location.
 She is an active member of ILCA, USLCA, IATP and MBC.

 Jenny is a Registered Nurse and IBCLC with a passion for helping mothers and infants succeed with breastfeeding.
 Jenny is a mother of 3 and has collectively 5 years of personal breastfeeding experience and knows how challenging and rewarding the journey can be.
 She is a NICU/newborn nurse and specializes in lactation support for premature babies.

 Jenny supports families in Montgomery County, Frederick County and Carroll County areas.

 Jessica has been supporting breastfeeding families for over ten years and brings a wealth of knowledge and experience pulling from her previous work as a La Leche League Leader and private practice IBCLC.
 She is passionate about helping mother’s create a plan to help them achieve their individual feeding goals.
 Jessica prides herself on evidence-based practice, clear communication and support.
 She is an active member of the Loudoun Breastfeeding Coalition as well as ILCA and USLCA.

 Jessica serves families in Loudoun and eastern Clarke County, Virginia.